Deadline for applications: 14th October 2021, 11:59pm

-MayDay Rooms (MDR) was established in 2013.
+MayDay Rooms (MDR) is an education charity established in 2013.
 It aims to safeguard histories and documents of radicalism and resistance by connecting them with contemporary struggle and protest, and by developing new forms of dissemination and collective self-education.
-Our building contains an archive of historical material linked to radical history.
+Our building contains an archive of radical historical material.
 Alongside our material archives, we create and maintain digital archives and databases of radical history, with the hope that these traces of the past might freely be taken up and put to use in present struggles.

 As well as housing an archive, our building functions as an organising and educational space for activists, social movements, troublemakers, and radicals.
 We also run a full programme of events including film screenings, poetry readings, archiving workshops, historical talks, discussion and reading groups, and social nights.
-During the pandemic, we have been continuing much of our work online.
+During the pandemic, we have been continuing much of our work online, and have recently returned to working from our building on Fleet Street.
 MDR aims to be an accessible and friendly place for all oppressed groups, and is a trans* inclusive space.

 About the Role:

 As Archivist you will be responsible for the management of the archive at MayDay Rooms.
 This work includes accessioning new archival deposits; securing and conserving documents; undertaking and overseeing cataloguing; and developing ways to ‘activate’ archival materials for a range of users and audiences.
 You will get to know the existing archive well, and guide users who want to know about materials, or who need direction within the archive.
 You will develop a strategic vision for the archive, seeking out new deposits and depositors, and developing projects to bring radical histories to audiences who might need them, and bringing those activists into the work of collective archiving of our own histories from below.